BlockGraph#

 Get the degree of a node in the graph, i.e. the number of edges incident to it.

-get_edge(pos1, pos2)
+get_pipe(pos1, pos2)

-Get the edge by its endpoint positions.
+Get the pipe by its endpoint positions.

-has_edge_between(pos1, pos2)
+has_pipe_between(pos1, pos2)

 to_dae_file(file_path[, pipe_length, ...])